Last Updated: November 28, 2022

-This dungeon would likely include clues as to the nature of Corgold and the creatures which interred them here, but players could also use an Intelligence (History) check to get a clue.
+This dungeon would likely include clues as to the nature of Corgold the Wretched and the creatures which interred them here, but players could also use an Intelligence (History) check to get a clue.

 Players need to adjust some mechanism such as pulling a level, turning a crank, or pushing buttons.
 This changes one piece of the puzzles state with the goal of reaching a target state.

 Limiting the changes that the players can make to 2 keeps the variations on answers small in number.
 If there are two levers with 2 positions, there are 4 possible answers.
 If there are three such levers, there are now 8 possible answers.
 The more answers there are, the longer it will take to solve the puzzle.

 However, if there are few answers there is nothing to stop players from guessing each of the limited number of answers until they get the right one.
 Consider adding a minor consequence such as a small amount of damage if they answer incorrectly.
 If the players can mitigate that damage somehow, consider that a reward for bringing the right character options to do that.

 A great stone floats above you, held in place by a steady stream of magical lightning, which illuminates the room.
 Two more stones lie upon the wet stone floor, and a fourth floats silently above the door across the room.
 Beneath the first stone, a small pedestal features two levels set into a horizontal surface.